 8. Send thank-you notes

 This is a skill every kid should learn—writing and sending thank-you notes.
-Have kids write a note to someone who made their school year special, then seal them in envelopes, address them, and deliver by hand or mail.
+So why not incorporate it into your lineup of end-of-year activities?
+Have kids write a note to someone who made their school year special, then seal them in envelopes, address them, and deliver them by hand or mail.
 And while you’re at it, why not write a thank-you note to your own class?

 Learn more: Cult of Pedagogy